Omics Data Discovery Agents: Agent-Supported Retrieval, Reanalysis, and Synthesis of Published Omics Data: Methods

 \subsubsection{LLM-Based Information Extraction}

 Metadata extraction is done in two steps: gathering existing structured metadata such as title, journal, keywords, etc. that are readily available via PMC XML fields, and gathering unstructured metadata from the full text and supplemental.
-The full article text was processed using a separate LLM (gpt-5) to extract additional keywords and identify the locations of raw data, analysis code, and quantitative data.
+The full article text was processed using a separate large language model to extract additional keywords and identify the locations of raw data, analysis code, and quantitative data.
+The extraction model used in this work was OpenAI's GPT-5 accessed through Azure AI Foundry; because the provider and model are user-configurable (Methods, ``model layer''), the exact resolved model identifier, provider, and timestamp are recorded in the provenance layer for every extraction, so that the specific model version and the date of each retrieval are self-documenting rather than fixed in prose.
+The article-retrieval dates reported here (November 2025--January 2026) refer to the PMC query window used to assemble the corpus.
 The purpose of the separate LLM is to limit the possible effects of prompt injections; the external LLM is instructed to return a JSON-formatted response, and the content is processed by functions that do not expose the contents to the agent.
 The separation can be achieved via programmatic access to models, which is currently readily available from the major providers (e.g. Anthropic's Client SDKs, Azure's AI Foundry) or executed locally via Ollama~\cite{noauthor_ollama_nodate}.
 Agents were instructed to provide evidence citations for all extracted values and to explicitly abstain when information could not be reliably determined.
 Text embeddings were generated using OpenAI's text-embedding-3-small model and stored in a database for use with semantic similarity search.